THANK YOU EVER SO MUCH!

 Thank you ever so much to all the stewards, venue staff, stall holders, bands, callers, workshop leaders and musician, and everyone who came.

-I will be putting up a list of unclaimed lost property later today, and a photo gallery will go up in due course.
+If you mislaid anything over the festival we have a list of lost property.
+A photo gallery will go up in due course.

 Look forward to seeing everyone next year at Sheffield

 This year's festival was held in Cambridge between Friday 24th and Sunday 26th February 2017.

 Is now available See the amazing weekend that is coming up, and plan out all of your dancing, playing and singing.

 Tickets are on sale.
 You will be able to collect your tickets from the IVFDF reception desk at J1 (Cambridge Junction) .
 The J1 entrance is at the end furthest from the steps up to the main road.